sfc-gh-boconnor/scotland_hol/README.md

 If you have access to other listings from other providers - or even your own datasets, you have the ability to combine them together easily.

-You will also see useage examples with sample sql queries.
+You will also see usage examples with sample sql queries.
 When you press open, these sql examples will be available inside a Snowflake worksheet.

-* Press Open to open the dataset into a new worksheet
+* Press **Open** to open the dataset into a new worksheet

 ![Alt text](image-3.png)

-Opening up the Raw Schema of the HANDS_ON_LAB_DATASETS database will reveal all the tables within the explorer area
+Opening up the **Raw** Schema of the HANDS_ON_LAB_DATASETS database will reveal all the tables within the explorer area

 ![Alt text](image-4.png)

-* Highlight IMD_2020 to reveal information about the table - which also includes a dictionary which explains what some of the fields mean.
+* Highlight **IMD_2020** to reveal information about the table - which also includes a dictionary which explains what some of the fields mean.

 ![Alt text](image-5.png)

+#### Running queries from a snowsight worksheet

-* Now lets go to the worksheet.
+* We will now focus on the supplied worksheet.
 There are a few sophisticated queries in here.

 ##### Running your first Query

 * Position your mouse cursor anywhere inside the first sample query.

-TIP - you do not have to highlight the query, the run button will only run up until the end of the query (where you see the semi colon)
+    **TIP** - you do not have to highlight the query, the run button will only run up until the end of the query (where you see the semi colon)

 ![Alt text](image-6.png)